GPUthesteve/AS_A333_P3D_Patch/readme.md

 # Sound Enhancement
 aside FDE patch, I also ship you sound enhancement.

+Aural RA forked from A350 aurals on the net

 installation
 1. navigate to `SimObjects\Airplanes\Aerosoft A330 Professional Base`, you'd see a folder named `sound_asc`, make a backup by simply renaming it to sth else (can skip if don't want to backup, who would?)
 2. replace that folder with given `sound_asc` (copy-paste the folder, replace contents if asked, of course).